Did you know pet licenses have to be renewed EVERY year?

 Applicants for senior citizen licenses must also include proof of age

-Come on down to the shelter with your animal's paperwork and you can walk away with their license in-hand.
+Come to the shelter with your animal's paperwork and you can walk away with their license in-hand.

 When all paperwork has been received and the fees have been paid, your license and receipts will be mailed to you.